 16. Take a stroll around the colourful and vibrant Queen Victoria Market.

-17. Fill your Wednesday evenings with great food, drink and live entertainment at the Queen Vic's summer (November to March) and winter (June to August) markets.
+17. Fill your Wednesday evenings with great food, drink and live entertainment at the Queen Victoria Market's summer (November to March) and winter (June to August) markets.

 18. Visit the Old Treasury Building, which hosts the original gold vaults where gold bullion was stored during the gold rush era.

 19. Right next to the Old Treasury building is the Fitzroy Gardens, the perfect place to pack a picnic, see the Fairies Tree and admire the floral displays in the conservatory.

 20. Head to St Kilda pier at sunset to see the fairy penguins (pictured below) return to land after a day at sea.

 21. Visit some of our great beaches, such as St Kilda Beach, Elwood Beach and Black Rock Beach.

 22. Keep fit with the locals by running the iconic Tan Track around the Botanic Gardens.